PhilReedData/TEFCluster/README.md

 stop-words or by tokenising instead of stemming.

-The LDA process aims to identify topics that are covered in one or more documents by looking at the frequency and co-occurance of words.
+The LDA process aims to identify topics that are covered in one or more documents by looking at the frequency and co-occurence of words.
 A hyper-parameter for this model, 'number of latent topics', was set to 50.

 Two output matrices are produced: